 CPR-only classes are also available, inclusive of AED training.
 AEDs are machines that detect heart rhythms and supply the heart with needed shock.
-These classes have three levels (A, C, HCP), lasting 4, 5, and 6 hours respectively.
+These classes have three levels (A, C, and HCP), lasting 4, 5, and 6 hours respectively.

 Certificates are awarded upon completion of a class or program.
 The certificate cards are given to all students but wall-mount certificates can be requested for an additional fee.
 The certificates are only valid for three years and can be renewed (if still valid) through recertification programs.
-Standard first aid recertification is 8 hours long, inclusive of CPR level C recertification, held twice weekly.
+Standard first aid recertification is 8 hours long, inclusive of CPR level C recertification, and held twice weekly.

 Did You Know?